tbp.monty.frameworks.utils#

 - Parameters:

-num_datapoints – number of observations available to build the graph.
+num_datapoints – Number of observations available to build the graph.

 - Returns:

-- get_custom_distances(nearest_node_locs, search_locs, search_pns, search_curvature)[source]#
+- get_custom_distances(nearest_node_locs, search_locs, search_sns, search_curvature)[source]#

 - Parameters:

-nearest_node_locs – locations of nearest nodes to search_locs. shape=(num_hyp, max_nneighbors, 3)
+nearest_node_locs – Locations of nearest nodes to search_locs (shape=(num_hyp, max_nneighbors, 3)).

-search_locs – search locations for each hypothesis. shape=(num_hyp, 3)
+search_locs – Search locations for each hypothesis (shape=(num_hyp, 3)).

 - Returns: